 Headings are a special type of text formatting.
 You may already use bold, color and/or a larger font to distinguish the section titles in your content, but that type of formatting alone won't allow a

 screen reader to recognize the text as a heading.
-You also need to format the text using the heading style settings in your word processor, the text editor on eCampus, etc.
+You also need to format the text using the heading style settings in your word processor, website content editor, the text editor on eCampus, etc.

 In the example below, a Heading 1 style has been applied to the section title.

-In the example below, a heading tag has been applied to a section heading.
+In the example below, a heading tag has been applied to a section heading in eCampus.
 Heading settings are available in any eCampus textbox that has the text-editing toolbar.

-Students using screen readers need to have text formatted in certain ways in order to easily navigate course materials.
+People using screen readers need to have text formatted in certain ways in order to easily navigate content.
 Think of headings as an outline or table of contents that will help screen reader users understand the structure of the document and quickly find information.
 Heading structure allows screen reader users to easily search for sections and jump directly to specific content without having to listen to the entire document each time.

 You should add headings to indicate all main topics and subtopics, especially in longer documents.